aleccohan/CSC4510/README.md

 #### BC3
 * BC3 is a new take on the same Basic Calculator, creating a recursive descent top-down parser in C++.
 It started out as an interpreter and the goal was to add to its functionality including the ability to do math.

+#### BC4
+* Final version of the bc project.
+In this version we will be exploring what it takes to extend the grammar to include if statements and while loops to the grammar.
+This will be a little more challenging and will require some thought and discussion.